Backup #

 ./cli/db-restore.php --delete-backup --force-overwrite

-Start by making an automatic backup of the all the user databases to SQLite files:
+First, back up all user databases to SQLite files:

 cd /usr/share/FreshRSS/